flatpickles/sketchbook/docs/project-config.md

 }
 ```

-The available project configuration properties are as follows:
+The available project configuration options are as follows:

 <!-- prettier-ignore -->
 | Property Key | Default | Description |